FreshSupaSulley/Auto-2FA/README.md

 # New owner needed
 **I can't guarantee this extension works.**

 I built this project as an undergrad to get around Duo at my university.
 I'm graduated (and lost access to Duo) so I can no longer adequately maintain it.
+It may continue to work for organizations that don't require up-to-date versions of the app, but it's likely it will soon become obsolete.

 Please open an issue if you'd like to take over this project.